mapbender/mapbender-documentation/README.md

 ### Formatting syntax

 We implement the basic .rst formatting syntax in the Mapbender documentation.
-It is documented in detail on the [Sphinx page](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#rst-primer)
+It is documented in detail on the [Sphinx page](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#rst-primer).

 For inline markup, the aim is to comply with the following syntax:

-* One asterik for file names (*README.md*),
+* One asterisk for file names (*README.md*),
-* two asteriks for text quoted directly from Mapbender, e.g. feature names or button labels (**Save**),
+* two asterisks for text quoted directly from Mapbender, e.g. feature names or button labels (**Save**),
 * backquotes for (file) paths (`figures/sketch.png`),
 * double backquotes for inline code (``bin/console mapbender:security:migrate-from-acl``),